 If you haven't pulled a shaman, faceless, vampire, deva, dragon, angel zealot, or colossus, then you probably aren't ready for the higher tiers.

 When you hit the Silver tier, you start getting epic shards as you build a streak, which makes it easy to constantly summon new creatures.

 No matter what your attack team consists of, in nearly all cases speed is key for your Arena team.
 If you go first, you have a much better chance of winning against the AI, since you can freeze / paralyze / terrify the enemy, or have your team use buffs to become immune against the opponents negative status effects.

 Glyphs and Farming

 As you progress and get more units and items, glyph placement can be the difference between victory and failure.
-Putting haste glyphs on your healers is helpful, as is keeping accuracy glyphs on your debuffing creatures, while life -tealing glyphs work wonders either on big, tanky creatures or any monster that deals area effect damage to all enemies.
+Putting haste glyphs on your healers is helpful, as is keeping accuracy glyphs on your debuffing creatures, while life -stealing glyphs work wonders either on big, tanky creatures or any monster that deals area effect damage to all enemies.

 Besides glyphs, you need skill books to evolve and skill up your creatures.
-Books start dropping at level 3 of the Elemental Fire Tower and level 3 of the Tower of Houses on the Dragonmist Isles.
-They also drop more frequently in levels 8, 9, and 10 of the Tower of Houses, so those are great farming locations.
+Books start dropping at level 3 of the Elemental Tower and level 3 of the Tower of Houses on the Dragonmist Isles.
+They also drop more frequently in levels 5, 8, 9, and 10 of the Towers, so those are great farming locations.